-Edges can be curved either using flexible plastic or using other restrainers such as the increasingly popular ‘bull nose edging‘.
-On larger areas this makes a significant impact.
+Edges can be curved either using flexible plastic or using other restrainers such as the increasingly popular ‘bull nose edging.‘

 A pattern imprinted concrete installation can also sit flush or slightly raised of a lawn area.
-The options with edging are really limited to imagination with this decorative paving product.
+There is a wide choice of edging options available with this decorative paving product.

 Drainage is usually to channel drainage that sits at the lower points of a driveway/patio area.
-In many instances this is along the front of a driveway, adjacent to buildings, or both.
+Most of the time, this is along the front of a driveway, adjacent to buildings, or both.

 Recess manhole covers can be easily integrated into most patterns.
 This makes them almost unnoticeable, as shown below.

 Pattern Imprinted Concrete Driveway FAQs Cracking and Fading

 A poor sub base installation can cause instability beneath a concrete surface.

 Exposure to hot and cold weather will (like all other materials) cause expansion and contraction.
 In turn, this may cause ‘hairline’ cracks to appear.